 Ingredients and Substitutions

-Plant Milk - Use any plant-based milk such as soy, almond, or oat milk.
+- Plant Milk - Use any full-fat plant-based milk such as soy, almond, or oat milk.
 Some of the milk is used to create vegan buttermilk while the rest is part of the three-milk syrup.
 It doesn’t matter if it’s sweetened and flavored or not.

-Apple Cider Vinegar - ACV curdles when mixed into plant milk to form "buttermilk."
+- Apple Cider Vinegar - ACV curdles when mixed into plant milk to form "buttermilk."
 The same amount of lemon juice or white vinegar can be used instead.

-Flour - I use all-purpose flour, but a 1-to-1 gluten-free option such as Bob’s Red Mill or King Arthur’s would work as well.
+- Flour - I use all-purpose flour, but a 1-to-1 gluten-free option such as Bob’s Red Mill or King Arthur’s would work as well.

-Cornstarch - Arrowroot powder can be used instead of cornstarch.
+- Cornstarch - Arrowroot powder can be used instead of cornstarch.

-Vanilla Extract - Almond extract would be a fun alternative in place of vanilla.
+- Vanilla Extract - Almond extract would be a fun alternative in place of vanilla.

-Oil - Choose a light, neutral oil such as canola, vegetable, or light olive oil.
+- Oil - Choose a light, neutral oil such as canola, vegetable, or light olive oil.

-Vegan Whipped Topping- This can be found as a tub in the frozen section of the store or you can use the refrigerated non-dairy options.
+- Vegan Whipped Topping- This can be found as a tub in the frozen section of the store or you can use the refrigerated non-dairy options.
 Some example brands include So Delicious Coco Whip, 365 Whole Foods, and Tru Whip Vegan.

 How to Make Vegan Tres Leches Cake

 Here are some quick visual steps.
-The full recipe with exact measurements can be found within the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

-1. Bake the Cake
+Bake the Cake

-Make the Tres Leches
+Make the Tres Leches (Three Milk Syrup)

 Add the Topping